By Stephanie Younger •

 Prison abolitionist and Black feminist Angela Davis doesn’t simply talk about how the privatized prison system targets Black women.
 Many people didn’t appreciate the fact that she taught classes at UCLA, and bombarded Professor Davis with racist hate-mail.
 In an attempt to funnel her out of the university, she was incarcerated for a crime she never committed, for two years before being found innocent.
 The controversy ignited a world wide movement called “Free Angela.”
 Professor Davis is currently a professor at UCLA and an inspiration to many and continues her advocacy for Black feminism, prison abolition and the decriminalization of marginalized communities.

 “Prisons do not disappear social problems, they disappear human beings.
 Homelessness, unemployment, drug addiction, mental illness, and illiteracy are only a few of the problems that disappear from public view when the human beings contending with them are relegated to cages.”Angela Y. Davis’s book “Are Prisons Obsolete?”
 (2003)

-Kat Blaque is a powerful voice for Black youth in the LGBTQ+ community looking for positive voices.
-She is a transgender LGBTQ+ youth advocate and graphic designer who uses social media as a platform to discusses the intersections of race, gender and sexuality.
-Blaque has contributed to websites such as Everyday Feminism and Huffington Post’s Black Voices, and hosts a series called True Tea, where she answers her followers’ questions about the intersections of racism, misogyny, transphobia, and inequality in general.
+Kat Blaque is a Black trans LGBTQ+ youth advocate and graphic designer who uses social media as a platform to discusses the intersections of race, gender and sexuality.
+Kat Blaque has contributed to websites such as Everyday Feminism and Huffington Post’s Black Voices, and hosts a series called True Tea, where she answers her followers’ questions about the intersections of racism, misogyny, transphobia, and inequality in general.